ealborn/good-news/README.md

 # Welcome humans
 <img src="https://media.giphy.com/media/CrdACPv8XTSJa/giphy.gif" alt="catgif" width="80%">

-# My first blogfeed.
+## First assignment.

-This is an assignment for the web developer class of 2017 at YRGO yrkeshögskola, Göteborg, Sweden.
+This is the first assignment given in PHP for the web developer class of 2017 at YRGO yrkeshögskola, Göteborg, Sweden.

-# Languages
+## Languages

 This project is built with HTML, CSS and PHP.